The

 SYSTEM BEGINS

-About three weeks
+About three weeks after conception,

-after conception, the human brain is nothing more than
+the human brain is nothing more than a single layer of flattened

-a single layer of flattened cells located in the ectoderm and
+cells located in the ectoderm and

 known as the neural plate.
 Next, a furrow

-forms that extends from the rostral portion to the caudal
+forms that extends from the rostral portion to the caudal portion

-furrow then form the neural groove.
-The
+form the neural groove.
+The sides of this

-sides of this groove then close over, starting from the
+groove then close over, starting from the middle of the groove

-middle of the groove and moving outward rostrally and caudally,
+and moving outward rostrally and caudally, to form the neural

-in the dorsal portion of the neural tube will become the neural
+tube.
+Certain cells in the dorsal portion of the neural

 crest, the structure that is the origin of the neurons